New bounds on the Ramsey number $r(I_m, L_n)$: Improving the Larson-Mitchell Upper Bound

+For the following lemma and its proof, note that whenever we refer to a triangle without specifying that it be transitive or cyclic, it may be either.
+In particular, when we say that a subset $S$ of vertices in $D$ contains a triangle, we mean the oriented subgraph of $D$ induced by $S$ contains either a transitive or a cyclic triangle.

-\begin{lemma} Every $\opair{I_3}{L_3}$-free oriented graph $D$ on eight vertices has the following properties: \begin{enumerate} \item $D$ is $4$-regular, \item every triple of vertices of $D$ contains at least one edge, \item the non-neighbourhood of any vertex of $D$ induces a triangle, and \item any set of $5$ vertices in $D$ either contains a triangle or the induced underlying unoriented graph is isomorphic to $C_5$. \item any set of $6$ vertices in $D$ contains a triangle, \item $D$ is unique up to isomorphism. \end{enumerate} \end{lemma} \begin{proof} As $r(I_2, L_3) = 4$ and $r(I_3, L_2) = 3$, the bound in Lemma \ref{lemma:easy_upper_bound_general_case} is tight.
-Hence, the graph is $4$-regular.
-The second and third assertion follow from $D$ being $I_3$-free.
+\begin{lemma} Up to isomorphism there is exactly one $\upair{I_3}{L_3}$-free oriented graph $D$ on eight vertices.
+It has the following properties: \begin{enumerate} \item $D$ is $2$-regular, \item every triple of vertices of $D$ contains at least one edge, \item the non-neighbourhood of any vertex of $D$ induces a triangle, \item any set of $5$ vertices in $D$ either contains a triangle or the induced underlying unoriented graph is isomorphic to $C_5$, \item any set of $6$ vertices in $D$ contains a triangle. \end{enumerate} \end{lemma}